5 WAYS YOUR FINANCE TEAM

 Consumer Analytics

-Understanding your customer is essential to a successful business.
+Understanding your customer is essential to a successful business intelligence strategies.
 Many financial institutions have put a high priority on customer experience and personalization.
-Data science can help us gain insights into customer behaviour, and it could be beneficial to maybe propose a personalized product based on their preferences.
+Data science can help us gain insights into customer behavior, and it could be beneficial to maybe propose a personalized product based on their preferences.

-One example of a predictive analytics technique that is relevant is forecasting which customers are likely to leave the company.
+One example of a predictive analytics technology that is relevant is forecasting which customers are likely to leave the company.
 Most business leaders know that it is more expensive to acquire new customers than to keep customers.
 However, if you don’t know why they are leaving in the first place, it can be difficult to keep them.
-By using a combination of risk analysis, real-time analysis, triage and correlation analysis, problems related to customer churn can be easily identified even before they occur.
+By using a combination of risk analysis, risk management, real-time analysis, triage, and correlation analysis, problems related to customer churn can be easily identified even before they occur.

 Fraud Detection